kanutron/AssistantAI/README.md

 If the server specifies a required credential (like `api_key` in this case), and this credential is not configured by the user, the server will be not available.
 Any prompt that explicitly requires endpoints of this server will be unavailable.

 Headers to be sent to the server may include the credentials configured by the user.
-They will be expanded bu Sublime Text when creating the HTTP request.
+They will be expanded by Sublime Text when creating the HTTP request.

 ### Server endpoints